 Tips to consider while creating video thumbnails

-To create strong and appealing thumbnails, keeping in mind, the below-stated elements are incredibly crucial.
+To create strong and appealing thumbnails, keeping in mind the below-stated elements is incredibly crucial.

 YouTube’s Terms of Service

 While selecting an image and finalizing it as your video thumbnail, you must make sure that your image and text don’t contain any kind of copyright infringement.
 Also, make sure that your chosen thumbnail is age-appropriate for your target audience.

 Choosing an image is undoubtedly the most significant element to consider.
 Ensure that the image is strong and vibrant and it portrays the overview you want to convey through your content.
 Also, the image must look appealing in both larger and smaller sizes.
 Lastly, run a quick quality check to ensure that the thumbnail makes your content stand out from the others.